yousefvand/shellman-ebook/manuscript/ns/string.md

 var=""
 if [ -z "$var" ]; then
-  echo "Variable is empty string." fi
+  echo "Variable is an empty string." fi
-# Variable is empty string.
+# Variable is an empty string.
 ```

 ### if string not empty